sonoware/sidescantools/README.md

 - `Generate Waterfall Image`: Generates a non-georeferenced png file from processed data.
 Adjust chunk size if you need one file instead of several.

 # About
 SidescanTools is an open-source software project by [GEOMAR](https://www.geomar.de/ghostnetbusters) and [sonoware](https://www.sonoware.de/news/2024-12-06_uebergabe_foerderbescheid/) funded by the AI Fund of the State of Schleswig-Holstein.
-The logo design and artwork has been done by Aili Xue [https://ailixue.myportfolio.com/work].
+The logo design and artwork has been done by [Aili Xue](https://ailixue.myportfolio.com/work).